 Here’s food for thought.
 Isn’t it interesting that, during the exact weekend we had a starry virgin giving birth up in the heavens (See sign #4, below), a hurricane coincidentally named Maria ruptured a huge dam on the ground?

 A picture of water breaking if there ever was one.
 Odd, yes?

 Did you know that the laboring woman motif is used dozens of times in the Bible, and is almost always linked to the last days or the outpouring of God’s judgment?

-Many out there may accept that global warming accounts for the storms.
-But what about volcanic activity?
+Many out there may accept that global warming accounts for the vicious storms we’ve experienced during the past few years.
+But what about the increasing earthquakes and volcanic activity?
 Are we to believe that a degree Celsius of surface warming accounts for that too?